mgierlasinski/pantry-pal/.ai/auth-spec.md

 ### 2.2.
 Navigation and Routing (`AppShell.xaml`)

 `AppShell` will be updated to manage different routes for authenticated and unauthenticated users.
-The visibility of routes and flyout items will be dynamically updated by subscribing to the `IAuthService.AuthStateChanged` observable.
+The visibility of routes and flyout items will be dynamically updated by receiving `AuthStateChangedMessage` via `WeakReferenceMessenger` from CommunityToolkit.Mvvm.
 This ensures the UI reacts immediately to login and logout events.

 - **Unauthenticated State:** The user will only have access to `LoginPage`, `RegisterPage`, and `ForgotPasswordPage`.
 The default route will be `LoginPage`.
 - **Authenticated State:** The user will have access to the main application features (Pantry, Recipes, Profile).
 The `FlyoutItem`s for these pages will be visible.
 A "Logout" button will be added to the flyout menu or profile page.